kmezhoud/biodiversity/README.md

   + Reduce waiting time and improve reactivity of the App.
   + Limit functionalities to wanted countries
 + Add Progressbar to inform the user what the app is doing
++ Starting Map position focus of the mean(s) of latitude(s) and longitude(s) of selected Countri(es).
+  + User do not need to scroll the map to selected countries.
 + Add a Layout control panel for existing Kingdom
   + Rapid Overview of the position of Animals, Plants and Others
   + User can focus search by Kingdom
 + User can search by `vernacularName`, the app returns `scientificName` and vice versa.
-+ Map Focusing process of selected item to the position
++ After searching and selected species from the search engine, the Map  go and Focus on item position with:
-  + Indicate the position with red circle
+  + Indicate the position with red circle, and
   + Open popup with all needed information:
-    + External link to orginal data
+    + External link to original data,
-    + Images
+    + Images,...
 + CSS styling with logos in header, Absolute Panel with transparent Button

 <br>